Niko Nicotera

-Niko Nicotera is a German-born American actor best known for playing George "Ratboy" Skogstrom in the television series Sons of Anarchy (2011–2014).
+Niko Nicotera is an American actor best known for playing George "Ratboy" Skogstrom in the television series Sons of Anarchy (2011–2014).

 Early life and education

 Niko was born in Giessen, Germany, on an American military base, and traveled with his family to Italy and London after leaving Germany.
 While in London he studied classical theater at The Academy of Live and Recorded Arts.

 Career

 He has done work on both British and American television.

 Personal life

 He currently lives in Los Angeles, California.